What is Object Lock?

 Does Object Lock with Backblaze work the same way as it does with AWS?

 From a functionality standpoint, Object Lock with Backblaze B2 Cloud Storage works the same way as it does with AWS.
 Files will be locked until the date a user sets on the file.
-However, the initial implementation of Object Lock in Backblaze B2 only supports a subset of Object Lock API calls and only in the S3 Compatible API.
-Additionally, only Compliance mode is supported.

 Is there an extra cost to use Object Lock?